fernandostc/Alexa-DS-and-AWS/README.md

   suds-py3 >= 1.2.0.0
   requests >= 2.9.1
 ```
-`OBS:.
+:warning:`OBS:.
 If not, install using pip install.`

 * Install DSP3 inside virtualenv